-Here are four of the best parking gadgets to ensure your garage (and car) stay scratch-free.
+Here are 4 of the best parking gadgets to ensure your garage (and car) stay scratch-free.

-If you’re lucky, you’ll never know the feeling of backing up into your garage (like you always do) and suddenly hearing an unfamiliar snap, scratch or pop.
-For those unlucky ones that have accidentally backed up too far and hit a tool box or scratch the rear bumper against the wall of your tight garage, these helpful guides will ensure a perfect park—every time.
+If you’re lucky, you’ll never know the feeling of backing up into your garage (like you always do) and suddenly hearing an unfamiliar snap, scratch, or pop.
+For those unlucky ones that have accidentally backed up too far and hit a tool box or scratched the rear bumper against the wall of their tight garage, these helpful guides will ensure a perfect park—every time.

-If you have an older vehicle without the luxury of a back-up camera, one of these license plate frames with a camera will serve you well.
+If you have an older vehicle without a back-up camera, one of these license plate frames with a camera will serve you well.
 Requiring only a few screws to install, this frame looks like any other plate frame but with the added capability of a camera, which will (hopefully) eliminate any chance of reversing into your garage walls.
-This gadget needs someone who is a little tech-savvy in to thread a few wires through the car in order to get the display to work with the camera but once it works, you’ll be blessed with the capabilities of a modern vehicle.
+This gadget needs someone who is a little tech-savvy, as it requires threading a few wires through the car in order to get the display to work with the camera.
+But once it works, you’ll be blessed with the capabilities of a modern vehicle.
 Welcome to the future!

 This particular option works best if you’re always parking the same car in the same spot.
 Simply stick these mats exactly where your tires sit when its parked in the perfect position and you’ll always know when you’re in the right spot!
 But if you alternate between, let’s say, a Honda Odyssey and a Toyota Yaris, these vehicles both have different dimensions and thus, the parking mats won’t be as useful as they would be when used on all four tires for the same car.

-Although it looks pretty high-tech, this parking assist is as easy as installing a tennis ball and the way it works is practically identical—you just won’t be the odd ball with a tennis ball randomly hung from his ceiling.
+Although it looks pretty high-tech, this parking assist is as easy in installing as a tennis ball, and the way it works is practically identical—you just won’t be an odd ball with a tennis ball randomly hung from their ceiling.
 Find the perfect spot to aim this laser at your car (we recommend your dashboard, atop your infotainment system), and install this laser sensor on your garage ceiling so it points right at that spot.
-Once installed, you’ll know to stop backing up once that laser hits that spot on your dashboard and voila- the perfect park!
+Once installed, you’ll know when to stop backing up—once that laser hits that spot on your dashboard—and voila, there’s the perfect park!